mtkennerly/kelonio/examples/karma/README.md

   * Enable (default) or disable browser inference.
 When enabled, the current browser name will be included in the performance report.
   * Enable (default) or disable printing the performance report at the end of the test run.
+  * Optionally configure some extra report callbacks (of type `(benchmark: Benchmark) => string | void`), which will be called after the main report and printed if they return something.
 * In `index.test.js` or any other test file:
   * Call `benchmark.record()`.